pcrumley/ml_stat_resources/ML/ML.md

 - [*One Hundred Page Machine Learning Book*](http://themlbook.com/), Andriy Burkov

    A very broad overview of ML.
-Terse and a good place to start.
+Very terse and a good place to start.
 Available as a free PDF.

 - [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/RLbook2020.pdf), Richard S. Sutton and Andrew G. Barto